zwave-js/node-zwave-js/packages/cc/cc.api.md

     [K in keyof CCNameMap]: CCNameMap[K] extends CC ?
 K : never;
 }[keyof CCNameMap];

-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@publicAPI" is not defined in this configuration
-// Warning: (ae-forgotten-export) The symbol "StaticCCValue" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "ccValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "ccValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function ccValue<TTarget extends CommandClass>(value: StaticCCValue): TypedPropertyDecorator<TTarget>;

-// Warning: (ae-forgotten-export) The symbol "DynamicCCValue" needs to be exported by the entry point index.d.ts
-//
-// @public (undocumented)
-export function ccValue<TTarget extends CommandClass, TArgs extends any[]>(value: DynamicCCValue<TArgs>, getArgs: (self: TTarget) => Readonly<TArgs>): TypedPropertyDecorator<TTarget>;

 // Warning: (ae-missing-release-tag) "CCValueOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)